The Changing Thai Girl

 The police took a hell of a long time to investigate the matter; the suspect was finally invited to attend an interview.
 He failed to show and was finally arrested.

 Another teacher colleague of mine has received death threats from a similarly disgruntled jilted Thai man, and thinking about it I had an email a few months back from a friend who also was worried about the behaviour of his girlfriends ex.
-All these incidents were unconnected.
+All these incidents

 Until recently I thought the worst that could happen to guys in the Bangkok scene was a malicious wounding to the wallet, or an unpleasant few hours in a clap clinic, but this recent development has changed my mind.